 Authorization: Approval obtained by care providers from UnitedHealthcare for a designated service before the service is rendered.
 Used interchangeably with preauthorization or prior authorization.

 Authorized Care Provider: A care provider who meets UnitedHealthcare’s licensing and certification requirements and has been authorized by UnitedHealthcare to provide services.

 Balanced Billing: When a care provider bills a member for the difference between billed charges and the UnitedHealthcare allowable charge after UnitedHealthcare pays a claim.

 Benefit: The amount of money UnitedHealthcare pays for care and other services.

-Capitation: Per person way of payment for medical services.
-UnitedHealthcare pays a participating capitated care provider a fixed amount for every member he or she cares for, regardless of the care provided.
+Capitation: Per-person way of payment for medical services.
+UnitedHealthcare pays a participating capitated care provider a fixed amount for every member they care for, regardless of the care provided.

 Claim: The documentation of the services that have occurred during the course of a visit to a health care provider.